1.5 PDC - AudioSolutionz is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CPSM or SHRM-SCPSM

 - Child support-the limits but not beyond

-- Employee purchases-active employees and terminated employees
+- Employee purchases for active and terminated employees

 Who Should Attend

 - HR Director, Manager, President, Owner and other Executives